VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 implements [Graphite Render API](https://graphite.readthedocs.io/en/stable/render_api.html) for `format=json`.
 When using vmalert with both `graphite` and `prometheus` rules configured against cluster version of VM do not forget to set `-datasource.appendTypePrefix` flag to `true`, so vmalert can adjust URL prefix automatically based on the query type.

+## VictoriaLogs

+vmalert supports [VictoriaLogs](https://docs.victoriametrics.com/victorialogs/) as a datasource for writing alerting and recording rules using [LogsQL](https://docs.victoriametrics.com/victorialogs/logsql/).
+See [this doc](https://docs.victoriametrics.com/victorialogs/vmalert/) for details.

 ## Rules backfilling